jeanbaptistemora/fluidattacks-universe2/airs/front/content/pages/faq/index.md

 30\.
 How does Fluid Attacks know a vulnerability has been eliminated or remediated?

-Through `ASM`, any user with access to the project can request verification of a remediated vulnerability.
+Through `ARM`, any user with access to the project can request verification of a remediated vulnerability.
 A request for verification that a remediated vulnerability no longer poses a risk must be accompanied by notification from you that the planned remediation has